anitab-org/mentorship-android/README.md

 ![Settings Screen](Screenshots/Settings%20Screen.png)|![About Page](Screenshots/About%20Page.png)|![Change Password Page](Screenshots/Change%20Password%20Page.png)|
 ## Contact

-You can reach maintainers team @mentorship-team on [Systers Open Source Slack](http://systers.io/slack-systers-opensource/) or @systers/maintainers-mentorship-android on GitHub.
+You can reach our community at [AnitaB.org Open Source Zulip](https://anitab-org.zulipchat.com/).

-We use [#mentorship-system](https://systers-opensource.slack.com/messages/CAE8QK41L/) channel on Slack to discuss this project.
+We use [#mentorship-system](https://anitab-org.zulipchat.com/#narrow/stream/222534-mentorship-system) stream on Zulip to discuss this project and interact with the community.
 If you're interested in contributing to this project, join us there!

 ## License